UCI Health awarded FACT accreditation for bone marrow transplantation and CAR T-cell therapy

 April 08, 2022

-The UCI Health Chao Family Comprehensive Cancer Center and its adult bone marrow and hematopoietic stem cell transplant program has received accreditation by the Foundation for the Accreditation of Cellular Therapy (FACT) for meeting the national standard of excellence in cellular therapy programs.
+Orange, Calif. — The UCI Health Chao Family Comprehensive Cancer Center and its adult bone marrow and hematopoietic stem cell transplant program have received accreditation by the Foundation for the Accreditation of Cellular Therapy (FACT) for meeting the national standard of excellence in cellular therapy programs.

 Hematopoietic stem cell and bone marrow transplantation is an advanced procedure that can prolong the survival of and cure many patients with high-risk blood cancers including leukemia, lymphoma and myeloma.
 Until recently, Orange County residents had to travel far from home to receive this therapy.
 Launched in 2020, the UCI Health Hematopoietic Stem Cell Transplantation and Cellular Therapy Program allows local residents to receive this treatment close to home, and also serves patients from across Southern California.
 In addition, the program offers leading-edge cellular immunotherapy options and access to novel clinical trials.